kvithana/spotify-react-query/README.md

 ## Usage

 In order to use the hooks, you must wrap dependent components in a `SpotifyQueryProvider` and pass in a [React Query](https://tanstack.com/query/v4/docs/quick-start) `QueryClient`.
 The client can be customized to suit your use case, or you can pass in the default client and it will work out of the box.

+You must also provide a Spotify Client instance from `spotify-web-api-node`.
+The library will not perform any requests until an access token is set on the client.
+You will need to manage the lifecycle of token refreshes outside of `<SpotifyQueryProvider>` context.

 ### SpotifyQueryProvider